Basic Requirements for Regular members as of January 1, 2001

 Actual number of minutes spent in program/50 = CPE hours (round down to the nearest whole hour)

+Documentation of CPE is not required but should be maintained.
+Member is responsible for retaining any documentation that may be required.
 Members report compliance by paying of dues.
 The yearly dues statement contains the following statement:

 In making my dues payment, I affirm that I have complied with the CPE membership requirements for the year ending December 31.
 No other reporting is necessary.